 The alleged subduing to the outright suppression of this film led me to buy the blu-ray from Italy, since that’s the only country in which the film had a limited cinematic release and is available to purchase in physical format.
 I’ll point out that I’m reviewing what I watched on the Italian blu-ray; I have no idea if the current video on-demand version is any different in terms of edit but if it is, that’s not what I watched.

 In this movie, parts of the investigation are very interesting to watch.
-From the amount of corrupt police officers on Death Row Record’s pay roll, the possible ownership of the Chevrolet Impala SS which was used in the assassination, Foxy Brown and DJ Quik being witnesses, and P Diddy’s vehicle driving past the red lights leaving Biggie’s in the line of fire, there’s lots of information here for rap fans to feel like they’re privy to something dangerous.
+From the amount of corrupt police officers on Death Row Record’s pay roll, the possible ownership of the Chevrolet Impala SS which was used in the assassination, Foxy Brown and DJ Quik being witnesses, and P Diddy’s vehicle driving past the red lights leaving Biggie’s in the line of fire, there’s lots of information here for rap fans to feel like they’re privy to something potentially dangerous.
 There’s also some very tense and enthralling scenes such as Depp’s Russell Poole going through the shooting via scale models.
 A scene like this is as engrossing as Jake Gyllenhaal talking with Mark Ruffalo in the cafe in David Fincher’s Zodiac.
 The re-enactment of the murder (including a very convincing vocal of Biggie) is also realistic and gives you goosebumps when you watch.
+That being said, there’s a few things wrong here.
+The pace and editing makes this movie more of a slow drama; every time there’s a thrilling scene, it’s interrupted by commentary about police politics and family issues.
+The remixed music also never sounds right for the mid-to-late nineties setting and most importantly; like all the documentaries before it, City Of Lies gives no shocking conclusion despite the promise of one.
+The poster reads “Who Shot Biggie?” but this film doesn’t give you a satisfying answer.
+There’s no smoking gun here.

 In terms of acting, both Johnny Depp and Forrest Whitaker give likeable and captivating performances, and other actors including Shea Whigham, Shamier Anderson, Amin Joseph, and Peter Greene give a sense of believably to the setting which includes gang-bangers and LAPD cops and the blurred lines between the two.
 The film also stars Biggie’s mother Volletta Wallace as herself, although her presence makes her scene suddenly feel less like a film and more like a documentary.